What does your education section need to include and where should it be placed on your resume?

 The only exception to omitting the date of graduation is if it’s from more than 10 years ago.

-However, be truthful.
+However, common mistakes on resumes.
 The hiring managers can easily verify the details you’ve provided.

 Extracurricular Activities and Relevant Coursework

 If you’ve taken part in a program or course that’s developed your skills and you’ve earned a certificate from them, it’s very much worth including.

 But, your education section should only contain your formal academic achievements.

 Anything outside of that which are extracurricular activities or additional accomplishments should be listed in a separate section.